jbossdemocentral/bpms-travel-agency-demo/README.md

 and rules to calculate pricing.
 Furthermore, there are several tasks that can be activated to evaluate pricing and to review the final booking data before completing the booking.

-Welcome to the JBoss BPM Travel Agency!

-There are three options available to you for using this demo; local, OpenShift and containerized.
+There are four options available to you for using this demo; local, Openshift Online, Red Hat CDK OpenShift Enterprise and Containerized.

 Option 1 - Install on your machine